awsdocs/amazon-rekognition-developer-guide/doc_source/API_CompareFaces.md

 **Note**
  If the source image contains multiple faces, the service detects the largest face and compares it with each face detected in the target image\.

-You pass the input and target images either as base64\-encoded image bytes or as a references to images in an Amazon S3 bucket\.
-If you use the Amazon CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
-The image must be either a PNG or JPEG formatted file\.
+You pass the input and target images either as base64\-encoded image bytes or as references to images in an Amazon S3 bucket\.
+If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes isn't supported\.
+The image must be formatted as a PNG or JPEG file\.

 In response, the operation returns an array of face matches ordered by similarity score in descending order\.
 For each face match, the response provides a bounding box of the face, facial landmarks, pose details \(pitch, role, and yaw\), quality \(brightness and sharpness\), and confidence value \(indicating the level of confidence that the bounding box contains a face\)\.
 The response also provides a similarity score, which indicates how closely the faces match\.